 I am working on reducing food waste this year.
 Have you ever made Stone Soup (aka, whatever-veggies-you-have soup)?
 This week I had a lot of veggies that would become a part of my shameful Fridge Purge task had I not cooked them, so I made a version of Stone Soup.
 There are no rules for Stone Soup, and here’s how I do it.
-If March roared in like a lion where you are, as it did here, then this is just the thing.

 A shameful task